VIB-PSB/ksrates/README.md

 	ksrates generate-config config_files/config_elaeis.txt

-* Show usage and `ARGS` for a specific `COMMAND`:
+* Show help menu for usage and `ARGS` for a specific `COMMAND`:

 	ksrates orthologs-ks -h

-* Run the ortholog *K*<sub>S</sub> analysis between two species using four threads/CPU cores:
+* Run the ortholog *K*<sub>S</sub> analysis between two species specifying the number of CPUs:

       ksrates orthologs-ks config_files/config_elaeis.txt --expert config_files/config_expert.txt elaeis oryza --n-threads 4

-Please see the [full documentation](https://ksrates.readthedocs.io/) for more details and the complete pipeline steps.
+Please see the [full documentation](https://ksrates.readthedocs.io/) for more details and for the complete pipeline.

 ## Support

-If you come across a bug or have any question or suggestion, feel free to reach out and open an issue on our [GitHub](https://github.com/VIB-PSB/ksrates) page.
+If you come across a bug or have any question or suggestion, feel free to reach out on our GitHub [issue](https://github.com/VIB-PSB/ksrates/issues) page.

 ## Citation